Banno/packer-post-processor-vsphere-ova/README.md

 I'm not sure if a release of Packer with SCSI support has been released yet, but you can create a virtualbox with a SCSI drive using Packer for maximum performance on your VMWare setup.

-There is some wierdness with how this works:

-1. It uploads a virtual machine
+1. It uploads and registers the virtual maching using 'ovftool' in the 'Templates' folder
-2. It registers a virtual machine
-3. It clones the virtual machine (it complains about invalid device backing without this)
-4. It powers on the cloned virtual machine
-5. It SLEEPS for 2ish minutes while we wait for power on to complete
-6. It powers off the cloned virtual machine
-7. It marks the cloned virtual machine as a template.
+1. It marks the cloned virtual machine as a template.
-8. You end up with a registered template of the vm name with "-vm" appended.

 This is the statement you need to add to your packer json file: